Considering the Larger Patient in the Operating Theatre - What do You Need to be Aware of?

 Whilst there is often a BMI limit for day case surgery and minor procedures, the fact remains that on the whole our patients are getting larger across all surgical disciplines, and there are extra considerations we need to be aware of within the operating theatre department.

-Although BMI is not an ideal measure of risk, it is the most useful of the currently available markers and is a simple measure to apply (The Association of Anaesthetists in Great Britain and Ireland, 2007).
+Although BMI is not an ideal measure of risk, it is the most useful of the currently available markers and is a simple measure to apply (Shmerling 2020).
 However, it shouldn’t be used as a sole indicator of surgical suitability – or risk.

-Where possible, a thorough pre-operative assessment is crucial to not only establish size and weight of the patient to enable the relevant equipment and precautions to be put in place, but to also establish:
+Where possible, a thorough pre-operative assessment is crucial to establish the size and weight of the patient and enable the relevant equipment and precautions to be put in place.
+It can also establish:

 Early communication between the multi-disciplinary team involved with caring for the obese patient is essential.
-One aspect of the pre-operative assessment is using the acquired information to schedule the surgery for when there is sufficient personnel, resources and additional time available (The Association of Anaesthetists in Great Britain and Ireland, 2007).
-This includes post-operative care on the ward.
+One aspect of the pre-operative assessment is using the acquired information to schedule the surgery for when there is sufficient personnel, resources and additional time available This includes post-operative care on the ward (Association of Anaesthetists of Great Britain and Ireland Society for Obesity and Bariatric Anaesthesia 2015).

 Along with a BMI greater than 30 and a Mallampati score of 3 or 4 being indicative of a difficult airway, neck circumference has also been shown to correlate with risk.
-In the study by Brodsky et al., a neck circumference of 40cm was associated with a 5% probability of problematic intubation whereas at 60cm, the probability was 35% (2002).
+A neck circumference of over 42 cm is an independent predictor of difficult intubation (Wang, Sun & Huang 2018); Riad et al. 2016).

 Although measuring a patient’s neck might not be appropriate, a reasonable estimate can be made on sight and used as guidance when determining anaesthetic induction and intubation.
 Due to difficulty in ventilating obese patients and increased risk of pulmonary aspiration, most obese patients will be intubated rather than relying on bag and mark ventilation or laryngeal mask airways.

 Where there is a difficult airway, an awake fibre-optic intubation may be necessary rather than a conventional bag and mask induction.
-This can be stressful to an already anxious patient, so it’s important to consider the risk of a difficult intubation, and how this will be approached with the entire anaesthetic team.
+This can be stressful for an anxious patient, so it’s important to consider the risk of difficult intubation and how this will be approached with the entire anaesthetic team.

 Involving the patient as much as possible in all decisions is a good way of managing risk and preventing potential complications due to stress or anxiety.